ibm-cloud-docs/key-protect/pricing-plan.md

 ## Updating a pricing plan by using the CLI
 {: #cpricing-plan-migrate-cli}
 {: cli}

+Users who want enhanced cross regional resiliency must either create a new instance using the new plan, which was introduced on 1 January 2025, or switch an existing instance to the new plan, which can be done starting 3 January 2025.

 Complete the following steps to update a pricing plan by using the {{site.data.keyword.Bluemix_notm}} command-line interface (CLI).